babelomics/bps_to_omop/README.md

-# Repository Setup
+# BPS TO OMOP

 This repository provides a suite of tools designed to **transform data stored in Parquet files into the OMOP Common Data Model (CDM) v5.4 standard**.
+It was developed for data from the *"Base Poblacional de Salud"* from Andalucía, Spain, but it can be used on any dataset.

 **Note:** This project is currently under active and heavy development.
 Users should anticipate frequent updates and changes.